|

 If you are the subject of these messages, you have been flamed.

-FTP: File Transfer
+FTP: File

-Protocol.
+Transfer Protocol.

-It's an Internet technology for transferring files from one computer to
+It's an Internet technology for transferring files from one computer

-Internet.
+from the Internet.

 Hits:

 The number of times a Web Page is viewed by someone.
-Hits can be monitored
+Hits can be

-of viewers.
+of the number of viewers.

 HomePage:

-A text and/or graphical document that a company or individual places on
+A text and/or graphical document that a company or individual places

-the Internet.
+on the Internet.
 See Web Page.

-HTML: Hyper Text
+HTML: Hyper

-Markup Language.
+Text Markup Language.

-It's the computer language used to create the text and graphics of a page
+It's the computer language used to create the text and graphics

-on the World Wide Web.
+of a page on the World Wide Web.

 Hyper link:

-A forwarding message on a Web Page that automatically directs the viewer
+A forwarding message on a Web Page that automatically directs the

-Internet Access:
+Internet

-Having a computer, modem, software and an access provider to allow you
+Having a computer, modem, software and an access provider to allow

-Online provides "Internet Access".
+America Online provides "Internet Access".

-Internet Presence:
+Internet

-Having a graphical document about your company or yourself posted on the
+Having a graphical document about your company or yourself posted

-OnLine provides "Internet Presence".
+Clinics OnLine provides "Internet Presence".

 Mailing List:

-A moderated discussion group where the comments are distributed by E-Mail.
+A moderated discussion group where the comments are distributed

 Postmaster:

-That's the person who is responsible for administering mail problems and
+That's the person who is responsible for administering mail problems

-answering questions for a given E-Mail site.
+and answering questions for a given E-Mail site.

 Search Engine:

-A program or site on the Web that searches for information on a given
+A program or site on the Web that searches for information on a

-topic.
+given topic.
 Popular Web search engines include Yahoo

 (http://www.yahoo.com) and AltaVista